visoca/SNP-and-genotype-calling/docs/pca.md

 text(pcs[,3], pcs[,4],labels=rownames(pcs),col=id.colours,cex=1)
 dev.off()
 ```
 Now you can see samples the separation is clearer, and the outliers now are different individuals, with one being clearly separated from all others, and the other clustering with the 'wrong' group.
+Why may this be happening?